Duke in New York: Arts & Media

 - An elective of your choice for one Duke credit (or an NYU course by petition, for transfer credit)

-- A course that includes a work experience / apprenticeship for one Duke credit
+- A practicum course (which includes a work experience / apprenticeship) for one Duke credit

 - CORE COURSES

 - NYU COURSES

 ENGLISH 310A / ART HISTORY 313A / VISUAL AND MEDIA STUDIES 301A

 (ALP, STS) I&E eligible.
 1.0 Duke credit.